Somgester/Weather-App/README.md

 # Weather-App
-Weather-App......
-You Know what ???
-This App Can tell The weather In Your City
+--It Can Tell The Current Weather In Your City --Weather Of Anywhere In The World Hahahaha